 Impressionist and expressionist masters have influenced and inspired Cynthia Llanes’ work: Van Gogh’s passion for bold strokes and pure colors; Edgar Degas’ strong compositions and artistic testimony of life; Cezanne’s abstraction of landscapes; Marc Chagall’s playful, and whimsical tone; and John Pollock’s fearless approach in his medium.

-I believe that art’s purpose is to uplift, inspire, provoke and to communicate.”
+I believe that art’s purpose is to uplift, inspire, communicate or simply provoke a conversation.”